Superfom/decoder_cookbook/README.md

 They are asked to pay it forward by leaving a recipe they used to solve an unrelated problem.
-This way over time the website will become a very valuable research resource for debugging issue encountered in their coursework.
+This way over time the website will become a very valuable research resource for debugging issues encountered in their coursework.

 ### User Stories